 “First master the fundamentals.” – Larry Bird

-Digital marketers, on the other hand, are notorious for their fondness for quick hacks, silver bullets, and shiny objects.
-One might argue that it’s been a useful evolutionary trait, as it encourages frequent testing and experimentation with all the latest platforms and tools.
+Digital marketers are notorious for loving quick hacks, silver bullets, and shiny objects.
+One might argue it’s been a useful evolutionary trait, as it encourages experimentation with all the latest platforms and tools.

 But, to prepare themselves for a marketing environments that’s increasingly data-driven, marketers need to slow down and methodically build a proper foundation, or they’ll never be able to move as fast and as forcefully as they’d like.
 Here’s a framework for thinking about what that looks like…

 First and foremost, a good foundation distinguishes between data infrastructure and the application of data.
 Analytics, personalized engagement and orchestrated, multichannel campaigns are all different applications of data.
 Data infrastructure is what underpins them all.